Medication Summary

 Mycoplasma species are slow-growing organisms that have the capacity to reside intracellularly; thus, respiratory tract infections are expected to respond better to longer treatment courses than might be offered for other types of infections.
 Although physicians typically prescribe most treatment regimens (ie, both oral and parenteral) for 7-10 days, a 14- to 21-day course of oral therapy with most agents is also appropriate.
 A 5-day course of oral azithromycin is approved for the treatment of community-acquired M pneumoniae pneumonia.
 Clinical data indicate that this duration of treatment is of comparable efficacy to a 10-day course of erythromycin.
 Other drugs, including fluoroquinolones, have been approved for the treatment of mycoplasmal respiratory infections with shorter courses because of their favorable pharmacokinetics and tolerability.

-In Japan over the past decade, there has been a worrisome emergence of macrolide resistance associated with a greater morbidity in persons with mycoplasmal pneumonias.
-Recent surveillance in China has shown that more than 80% of M pneumoniae isolates are highly resistant to macrolides.[18]
-Reports from Europe and the United States have also documented resistance to macrolides and that it can have clinical implications.[19, 20, 21] This has led to development of real-time PCR-based assays to detect resistance genes directly in clinical specimens since cultures and conventional susceptibility tests require many more days.[21, 19, 20] In view of the increasing spread of macrolide resistance, clinicians are advised to monitor patient outcomes and to consider using alternative antimicrobial agents if an initial treatment with a macrolide is unsuccessful.[22]
+The spread of macrolide resistance has led to development of real-time PCR-based assays to detect resistance genes directly in clinical specimens since cultures and conventional susceptibility tests require much longer time and culture may be falsely negative.
+[24, 25, 26] None of these tests are FDA-cleared for use in the United States, but macrolide resistance testing is available through specialized reference laboratories using lab-developed PCR assays.
+In view of the increasing spread of macrolide resistance, clinicians are advised to monitor patient outcomes and to consider using alternative antimicrobial agents (eg, minocycline, doxycycline, fluoroquinolones) if an initial treatment with a macrolide is unsuccessful.
+[27]

 Antibiotics